 Clever and playful, this little guy refuses to stay locked up for long.

-Quite *rough around the edges* Lin is a caring rogue (not that she’d want anyone know that) who’d rather whack someone over the head than develop a complicated argument.
+Quite *rough around the edges* Lin is a caring rogue (not that she’d want anyone know that) who struggles with things like books and learning.

-If you have four feet and go “woof, meow, tweet, rawrr or chchk” you’ve found an instant friend though.
+While not a people person, if you have four feet and go “woof, meow, tweet, rawrr or chchk” you’ve found an instant friend, though.

 She’s tall, lithe and hates it when she’s having to wear a dress.

-Damsel and the Dragon” wouldn’t say no to staying as a *happy-go-lucky* dandy for the rest of his life (having gone to considerable trouble to escape his responsibilities).
+Seth from “The Damsel and the Dragon” wouldn’t say no to staying as a *happy-go-lucky* dandy for the rest of his life (having gone to considerable trouble to escape his responsibilities and his family).

 He’s lively, curious and completely clueless to the finer details of humanoid life.